 Our work represents one of the first attempts to carry out a systematic three-dimensional characterization of the interplay between polar and octahedral-rotation degrees of freedom in perovskites of this class.
-While there is no external field that couples directly to the rotational degrees of freedom, so that is very difficult to find ways of controlling the rotations directly, the present work suggests that such control should be possible indirectly via the application of appropriate electric fields.
+There is no external field that couples directly to the rotational degrees of freedom in the same sense that the electric field couples to polarization, so that is difficult to find ways of controlling the rotations directly.
+However, the present work demonstrates that, once rotations occur spontaneously, their magnitudes can be modified and their orientations can be switched via the application of appropriate electric fields.
 In any case, the observed richness of behavior suggests that there may be much more to learn in other materials of this class and in more distantly related materials.